catenax-ng/product-knowledge/docs/development-view/aas/bridge.md

 * a shell/submodel template providing the basic structure of the target AAS
 * a mapper class which populates the query results into the AAS representation

+To reduce the complexity of implementing new mappings, a mechanism that works on configuration only will be integrated into the KA-AAS Bridge in the future.

 [FAAAST framework](https://github.com/FraunhoferIOSB/FAAAST-Service/) is used as SDK providing the AAS tooling required for the implementation of all relevant AAS-APIs.